7abushahla/Student-Engagement/README.md

 4. **Calculating Power Consumption**
 - Multiply the average current by the input voltage to obtain the average power consumption in mW.
-- The recorded CSV file is saved in the `experiments/` directory.
+- The recorded CSV files are saved in the `results/` directory.

 #### Resources
 - [Yocto-Amp User Manual](https://www.yoctopuce.com/EN/products/yocto-amp/doc/YAMPMK01.usermanual.html)